-II.
-Suggestion
+III.Suggestion

-A Suggestion is an area for improvement.
+A Suggestion refers to an area for improvement.
 It is an action needed to improve the implementation of the obligations of the Convention.

-III.
+IV.
 Challenge

 A Challenge is a difficult issue for the Contracting Party.
 It may be a demanding undertaking (beyond day-to-day activities); or a weakness that needs to be remediated.